 The other college students you meet might be beaming, but that doesn't mean they're not panicking on the inside.
 This is an entirely new experience for everyone, so don’t think that you’re the only one who is either homesick or worried about not making friends.
 It would take a very strong person to move into a new setting and have no worries at all.

 It’s great to have a box of cookies or chocolates in your dorm to offer to your dormmates when you first move in.
-If you do go round your halls knocking on doors, it’s nice to have something to offer people.
-Your food of choice doesn’t have to be anything fancy; even just M&Ms or a box of cookies will be very well received, especially after lifting all those heavy boxes!
+If you do go around your halls knocking on doors, it’s nice to have something to offer people.
+Your food of choice doesn’t have to be anything fancy; even just M&Ms will be very well received, especially after lifting all those heavy boxes!

 10. Make sure you have a noise-canceling device.